gregabbott/glon/README.md

-          "The left tag equals slash asterisk: \"/*\".", "The right tag equals asterisk slash: \"*/\".", "You can place inline comments anywhere in a line.", "content content",
+          "The left tag equals slash asterisk: \"/*\".", "The right tag equals asterisk slash: \"*/\".", "You can place inline comments anywhere in a line.", " content  content ",
           "Only the presence of both tags forms an inline comment.", "Either tag on its own remains part of a line's content."
         ],
         "End of Line Comments": [
-          "You can add an end of line comment after a line's value.", "They start with two slashes followed by a space.", "They run until the line stops."
+          "You can add an end of line comment after a line's value.", "They start with two slashes followed by a space.", "They run until the line stops. "
         ]
       },
       "HTML Style Comments": [